 - Submit admission documents (see specific program admission requirements) and international admission documents (if applicable).

 - Register online for classes via OASIS once acceptance letter is received.

 - Activate Net ID/Heidelberg Email address via OASIS.

 - Register vehicle via OASIS.
-Pick up parking pass in Business Office or contact the Graduate Admission Office to make other arrangements.
+Pick up parking pass in Business Office.

 - Notified to pick up Student ID card in the Graduate Admissions Office.

 - Call the library to register to use online library resources.